apache/lucene/lucene/MIGRATE.md

 ## Migration from Lucene 9.x to Lucene 10.0

+### Changes to DataInput.readGroupVInt and readGroupVInts methods

+As part of GITHUB#13820, GITHUB#13825, GITHUB#13830, this issue corrects DataInput.readGroupVInts
+to be public and not-final, allowing subclasses to override it.
+This change also removes the protected DataInput.readGroupVInt method: subclasses should delegate or reimplement it entirely.

 ### OpenNLP dependency upgrade

 [Apache OpenNLP](https://opennlp.apache.org) 2.x opens the door to accessing various models via the ONNX runtime.
 To migrate you will need to update any deprecated OpenNLP methods that you may be using.